resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 ## Exercise

-For non existent bonus points, bring it back again!
+For non existent bonus points, bring it back again with a different name!

 -- *Slide End* --